pithymaxim/teaching/Rscraps/reg_table_with_huxreg/readme.md

-This is a fully working example of a regression table with `huxreg` and `flextable`:
+This is a fully working example of a regression table with `huxreg` and `flextable`.
+An option using `stargazer` is [here](https://github.com/pithymaxim/teaching/blob/main/Rscraps/regression_table.r).

 ```r
 library(flextable)